Random Algorithms in Games

 and y

-For this requirement, the first optimization is to "reduce dimensions" of the two-dimensional matrix, converting the 2D array into a 1D array:
+For this task, the first optimization is to "flatten" the 2D matrix into a 1D array:

 class Game {